vincentchu/eth-private-net/README.md

 ### FreeBeer - A simple, HelloWorld-esque Smart Contract

 I've included a sample contract called `FreeBeer` in [`solidity/FreeBeer.sol`](https://github.com/vincentchu/eth-private-net/blob/master/solidity/FreeBeer.sol).
-The contract itself is simple; it allows anybody on the Ethereum network to send the contract holder some money.
+The contract itself is simple and written in [Solidity](https://en.wikipedia.org/wiki/Solidity), a statically-typed language for writing smart contracts.
+It allows anybody on the Ethereum network to send the contract holder some money.
 Though it is simple, it illustrates some basic concepts around using smart contracts to send Ether.

+To deploy a Solidity contract, you'll need to compile it into an [Application Binary Interface (ABI)](https://github.com/vincentchu/eth-private-net/blob/master/solidity/FreeBeer_sol_FreeBeer.abi) and Ethereum Virtual Machine (EVM) [bytecode](https://github.com/vincentchu/eth-private-net/blob/master/solidity/FreeBeer_sol_FreeBeer.bin).
+The ABI itself is a bit of JSON that defines the contract's interface--- e.g., what methods it exposes or the types of its arguments.
+The bytecode is a hex-encoded string that allows the contract to be run on the Ethereum Virtual Machine (EVM) when the contract is called.

+**Note:** Installing `solc-js` isn't strictly necessary, but you'll need it if you want to play around with your own smart contracts.
+Running `npm install` installs the executable under `./node_modules/.bin/solcjs`.

-I've pre-compiled FreeBeer's ABI and byte code (both in `solidity/`) using [`sol-js`](https://github.com/ethereum/solc-js) and wrapped both in a simple javascript file that allows easy use inside the geth console:
+I've pre-compiled FreeBeer's ABI and bytecode (both in `solidity/`) using [`sol-js`](https://github.com/ethereum/solc-js) and wrapped both in a simple javascript file that allows easy use inside the geth console:

 ```
 # As alice: